kolibri/talk-ansible-tricks/intro.md

 - 136 ago, Thomas Edison and Alexander Graham Bell formed the Oriental Telephone Company.

-- Dean Jones, actor of "Jim Douglas" in the Herbie-movies, would be 86 years old today.

 - Happy 62. birthday to Terry Chimes, the original drummer of "The Clash"

 ------